maurijlozano/CUBACR/readme.md

   ¦
 ```

-`trna.txt` -> relative frequence of tRNA gene copies, as used in CUBES.
+`trna.txt` -> relative frequence of tRNA gene copies, as described in CUBES readme.md.
 `s_opts_DCBS_GNM.txt` -> Sij obtained with CUBES using all the genome.

 Content of the folders:

 * HEP and LEP folders:
   `locus_tagi.fa`: these files are multifasta files which will be used by TranslatorX for the amino acid based codon alignment.
 The first ortholog sequence in the file, must be the corresponding to SPi, the representative specie of the order/family.
 The requirement for the file to be named with the locus tag can be fulfilled by running the `bulk_rename.sh` script, on the `SPi_folder`.
-This is required because the after the alignment the sequence order in the multifasta is changed.
+This is required because after the alignment the sequence order in the multifasta can be changed.
-* CC: this folder must contain C1.fa -> Cn.fa (multifasta with all the CDS sequences of the representative specie of the set, present in each core-genome 1->n ), GNM.fa (genome sequence of SPi) and single.fa (singletons of the set).
+* CC: this folder must contain C1.fa -> Cn.fa (multifasta files, each with all the CDS sequences of the core-genome (C1->n) of representative specie -SPi- of the set), GNM.fa (genome sequence of SPi) and single.fa (singletons of the set).
 Folder names are important, since from them the species names will be taken for some of the plots.
-* PHE: this folder must contain the putative/predicted highly expressed proteins (usually ribosomal proteins, tRNA ligases, etc. It can also be user defined)
+* PHE: this folder must contain a PHE.fa file with the codin sequences of the putative/predicted highly expressed proteins (usually ribosomal proteins, tRNA ligases, etc. It can also be user defined)

 ## Instructions
 Just run the script!